Good questions. We know that there are a lot of people who are not familiar or only partially familiar with hostels and hostelling.

 Lastly, if you are just looking for a nice adult beverage and a pleasant crowd, we can direct you to nearby retail liquor stores where you can purchase beer and wine for much less than bar prices.
 Then you can enjoy them around our campfire (featuring free firewood), in our beautiful Octagon common area, or on the Octagon's deck while meeting other great guests just like you, from around the world.

-Yes, we provide a secure space where you can store your gear while you are out camping in the Park or whatever and there is no charge!
-We don't have lockers but you can leave valuables at our office and we will store them for free!
+Yes, we provide a secure space where you can store your gear while you are out camping in the Park!
+We don't have lockers but you can leave valuables at our office and we will store them for $5 per day.

 We do not, but we can help you get set up with whatever you need through local or state rental shops.
 You can rent gear at Denali Mountain Works located in the canyon.
 In Anchorage there are also a couple of places to try: Alaska Mountaineering & Hiking and REI.
 There is an REI in Fairbanks, now, too!